kirstein/angular-disqus/README.md

 A set of directive(s) and services to simplify the life of developers.

+### NOTICE!

+This library is no longer activly maintained by me.
+However, If you feel like you should be the one who will continue maintaing it then please contact me.

 ### Getting started
 ---
 Add ```ngDisqus``` to required modules list